108mk/108mk.github.io/_pages/about.md

   - /about.html
 ---

-## A bit about Qubit!!!
+## Let's learn a bit about Qubit!!!

 $\bigstar$ First of all welcome to my web page! $\bigstar$

 I am a second year Masters student of [Quantum Technology](https://iqti.iisc.ac.in/) at [IISc Bengaluru](https://iisc.ac.in/).
-Before this, I completed my undergrad (BSMS) in Physics from [IIT Kanpur](https://cse.iitk.ac.in) where I was supervised by [Prof. Manas Khan](https://home.iitk.ac.in/~mkhan/) on Brownian synamics simulation.
+Before this, I completed my undergrad (BSMS) in Physics from [IIT Kanpur](https://cse.iitk.ac.in) where I was supervised by [Prof. Manas Khan](https://home.iitk.ac.in/~mkhan/) on Brownian dynamics simulation.

 My current research interest broadly lies in the implementation of Qauntum algorithms in:
 - Deep learning